 Backpacking Tent Capacities

 Most of the backpacking tents above are of the two-person variety, with floor plans that can accommodate two 20-inch sleeping pads side-by-side.
 The two-person tent is the most popular capacity, but many backpacking models also come in one, three, and four-person designs.
 Solo travelers can save some weight by opting for a one-person option (like the Alps Mountaineering Lynx 1), while families or couples traveling with a dog can bump up to a three- or four-person model.
 It almost goes without saying that weight and packed size will increase alongside capacity, but it is worth noting that, in general, one four-person tent will be lighter than two two-person models.
-For example, REI's Trail Hut 4 checks in at 8 pounds 1.6 ounces, while the two-person version weighs 5 pounds 15 ounces.
+For example, the Marmot Tungsten 4 checks in at 7 pounds 15 ounces, while the two-person version weighs 4 pounds 15.7 ounces (note: Both are "minimum" rather than packaged weight, as Marmot does not provide the latter spec).

 Family backpacking trip with the old 4-person REI Half Dome backpacking tent